DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-induction-tutor-materials.md

 - when we have learnt something, it has been transferred to our long-term memory
 - in our long-term memory, information is organised into schemata which are interconnected webs of information
 - all new learning builds on prior knowledge - the more expert a person is, the more schemata they have to link new ideas or material to
-- /even if material does enter the long-term memory, it can still be forgotten if it is not used often enough
+- even if material does enter the long-term memory, it can still be forgotten if it is not used often enough

 ### The importance of practice in supporting learning (5 minutes)